Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 Akwan paused, drawing in a breath as he gazed at the spectacle before them.
 The Grand Fountain's mysteries stirred questions about their lost world and the fate of their family.

-The clang of metal boots echoed through the forest, mingling with the rustle of hurried belongings.
-It left them wondering: who was following so closely behind?
+Metal boots clanged through the forest, colliding with the rustle of hurried belongings.
+It left them wondering: who pursued so closely?

 As the footsteps drew nearer, realization dawned: the knights of Narcissa were on their trail.
 Akwan's dark blue eyes darted, scanning for escape routes as he urgently ushered the wanderers out of sight.